List of Released and Invasive Exotic Pets in the United States

 - Giant Whiptail (Cnemidophorus motagua) - A large teiid lizard, one thriving population was established in Miami in 1995, assumed to be a deliberate release.
 In 2004, another population was discovered in the Everglades.
 There are no known threats to natives but it is assumed they will feed on smaller lizards.

-- **Green iguana** (Iguana iguana)- Green iguanas are extremely popular in the pet reptile trade, and escapes/releases have led to their expanding populations.
+**Green iguana** (Iguana iguana)- Green iguanas are extremely popular in the pet reptile trade, and escapes/releases have led to their expanding populations.
 However, they are sensitive to the cold and only survive in South Florida.
-Threats to natives are unknown, however they have provided annoyances to humans and their droppings may carry salmonella.
+Threats to natives are unknown, however they have provided annoyances to humans due to eating ornamental plants and their droppings may carry salmonella.

 - Many-lined Grass Skink (Mabuya multifasciata)- This species is restricted to a small botanical garden in Dade county, where they are suspected to have originated from the pet trade.
 Threats to natives are unknown, however they may compete for food with native lizards and they can consume other vertebrates.